Emmanuel-chukwudi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+This will create a script that creates a directory called my_dir with permissions 751 in the working directory